terminating your office

 How To Terminate Your Commercial Rent Agreement

-Despite your business changes, the process of terminating your current office lease is far more complicated.
+Despite your business changes, the process of terminating your commercial rent agreement is far more complicated.
 In some cases, it’s even impossible.

-Office Market’s commercial real estate experts have compiled a set of 5 STEPS.
-These steps assist you in comprehending the procedure for terminating your office lease before its expiration and making informed decisions.
+Office Market’s commercial real estate experts have compiled a set of 5 STEPS to assist you in comprehending the procedure for terminating your office lease before its expiration and making informed decisions.

 Learn Your Current Commercial Rent Agreement

 Before starting the search for a new office, make sure you learned your existing lease agreement.
-Typically, commercial lease agreements in Malta span five years: a mandatory two-year di fermo and an optional three-year di rispetto period.
+Typically, a commercial lease agreement in Malta spans five years: a mandatory two-year di fermo and an optional three-year di rispetto period.
 Di Fermo defines the obligatory minimum lease duration.
 On the other hand, Di Rispetto signifies the optional period post-di fermo expiry.
 During this period, the tenant may terminate the lease with X months’ notice without incurring penalties.

-If the Di Fermo period has already lapsed, schedule a meeting with your landlord.
-Communicate your intention to vacate the premises during this meeting.
+If the Di Fermo period has already lapsed, schedule a meeting with your landlord and verbalise your intention to vacate the premises.

-Assess the Termination Clause in Your Office Rent Agreement
+Assess the Termination Clause in Your Commercial Lease Agreement

 Should your lease is still within the Di Fermo period, it is crucial to examine the termination clause outlined in your rental agreement.
 This clause is vital in a commercial lease, providing specific details on the measures taken in case of terminating your office space lease agreement.
 It also outlines the associated costs if you choose to surrender your lease.